jarviscanada/jarvis_data_eng_ZiyangLin/README.md

 ## Highlighted Projects
-**VAR Time Series Modelling in R**: Constructed equally-weighted (EW) and risk-parity (RP) factor-mimicking portfolios of macroeconomic variables of the past 30 years using multivariate time series model and analyzed their performance.
+**VAR Time Series Modelling in R**: Constructed equally-weighted (EW) and risk-parity (RP) factor-mimicking portfolios of macroeconomic variables of the past 30 years using a multivariate time series model (VAR) and analyzed their performance.

 **Decision Tree Classifier for News Headlines**: Built and trained a Python scikit-learn decision tree classifier to classify fake and real news headlines with both Gini and Information Gain criterion, and achieved a validation accuracy of 76%.